solyom-a/solyom-a.github.io/_posts/2014-07-17-Digital Time.markdown

 appstorelink: https://apps.apple.com/us/app/id1531068181
 available: yes
 platform: WatchOS
-description: Digital Time complication for all watch faces.
+description: Digital Time complication for all watch faces with all the customization you need.
 ---